avaxu222/CapraLab.github.io/join/index.md

 ## Postdoctoral Fellows

-Inquiries about Postdoctoral positions should be emailed directly to [Dr. James Fraser](/contact).
+Inquiries about Postdoctoral positions should be emailed directly to [Tony](/contact).
 We set our postdoctoral fellow compensation to the [Stanford rates](https://postdocs.stanford.edu/funding-levels-and-guidelines) **and** encourage candidates to explore applying for extramural fellowships to support their research.

 ## Other Visitors